Why You Spend Differently

 Money Script: "A penny saved is a penny earned."
 You're the friend with the spreadsheet, a funded emergency fund, and a 10-year plan.
 You likely automate savings and avoid credit card debt.

-2. The Open-Minded Experiencer (High in Openness)
+2. The Open-Minded Experiencer (High Openness)

 Traits: Creative, curious, novelty-seeking.